 Extended Warranty Services

-– revises the sales tax code to change references from “tangible personal property or digital property” to “tangible personal property, digital property, or an extended warranty service;”
+The bill revises the sales tax code to change references from “tangible personal property or digital property” to “tangible personal property, digital property, or an extended warranty service.”

 - extends registration requirements to those who sell extended warranty services; and